Is the pandemic ensuring that the future of speculative fiction lies in today’s reality?

 In 2019, I stopped watching The Handmaid’s Tale.
 I got through the first season before the pictures of a democracy collapsing began to cut too close to the bone.
 It wasn’t a feeling I’d experienced when I read the novel more than ten years ago.
 Then, it had been a thought experiment – possible, intriguing, comfortably far away, letting me think about how it may be closer than we imagined.
 In 2019 though, it just felt like the news.

 In 2020, I took a flight to Mumbai.
 I held my ID up to a camera as a man behind fibre glass peered at his screen.
 People wandered about in masks and face shields, some wearing protective clothing handed out by airlines.
-Television screens talked me through safety steps: wear a mask, sanitie, keep distance.
+Television screens talked me through safety steps: wear a mask, sanitise, keep distance.
 Masked airport staff cleaned banisters under a headline that flashed MAKE FLYING SAFE AGAIN!
 It was dystopia like we had always dreamed: people in protective gear, wary, the faint smell of sanitiser and panic in the air.
 It took, as I told my partner, a pandemic to usher us into the future.

 Collapsing boundaries between the real and the speculative